nikbhintade/ccswap/TokenAddresses.md

   Deployed [OP Sei] at: 0xc73549a7ec9b710f7ab195baba2b7ef3d8b1206e Deployed [OP The Graph] at: 0xaada75c8438fbee9948ad907b417bac0609c94f0

+ DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE DO NOT USE

   Deployed [CELO Hedera] at: 0x8de497ab5eb1069e3b4777207d9ad45ebde4a86d Deployed [CELO Aptos] at: 0xca43b352f6db42e7cb1d588b7e06c9de1e87b14b Deployed [CELO Near] at: 0x03fb43c87d888278ed8c353ada1f06589802cf09